-At least three other ships have been taken since the Sirius Star was captured last Saturday, and more than one dozen vessels with about 280 sailors on board are being held in Somali waters.
+At least three other ships have been taken since the Sirius Star was captured and more than a dozen vessels with about 280 sailors on board are being held in Somali waters.

 More than 120 attacks have been reported off the coast of Somalia this year.

-Al Jazeera’s Mohammed Adow, reporting from the Kenyan port of Mombasa, said that more Somalis were becoming involved in piracy every day because of the money that can be made from the huge ransoms paid by ship owners.
+More Somalis were becoming involved in piracy every day because of the money that can be made from the ransoms paid by ship owners.

-The International Association of Independent Tanker Owners (Intertanko) has called for international action to tackle the situation and said many operators were considering sending their vessels around the tip of South Africa to avoid pirates.
+The International Association of Independent Tanker Owners (Intertanko) has called for international action to tackle the situation.